 - The Legend of Zelda: The Minish Cap: The Gust Jar is your go-to for defeating any ghost-like enemies, like ghinies and that one wraith thing possessing the old man from the Wind Tribe.

-- Luigi's Mansion: Luigi's Weapon of Choice is the Poltergust, a modified vacuum invented by Professor E. Gadd for the express purpose of catching ghosts.
+- Luigi's Mansion: Luigi's weapon of choice is the Poltergust, a modified vacuum invented by Professor E. Gadd for the express purpose of catching ghosts.
+It also works pretty great as an ordinary vacuum.

 - One of the mini-games in the PC adaptation of Monopoly Jr. takes place in the Haunted House, where the goal is to suck up ghosts with a vacuum cleaner.